b06611033/Lab_Projects/README.md

 ## rgbhsv/rgbhsv
 Image editor whose functions include RGB, HSV and filter adjustments
 ## Face Tracker.py
-Program to control a servo motor and camera to detect and follow moving human face
+A program to control a servo motor and camera to detect and follow moving human face